 M&S see huge value in their colleague free-text survey responses.
 However, the size of the population and the frequency of the surveys meant finding the time to read the comments and draw conclusions just wasn’t feasible.
 We introduced automated theming, allowing M&S to include more free-text questions within their survey and use the insights in a way that is complements the scaled questions in their action plans.

 Using survey results

-Further to this, our business psychologists led some employee segmentation based on how people responded to various questions.
+Further to this, we also led some employee segmentation based on how colleagues responded to various questions.
 This identified different profiles of people across M&S, each with quite distinct drivers of engagement.
-This insight has helped M&S to target action planning initiatives based not only on the business area, but also the profile (or segment) of people.
+This insight has helped M&S to target action planning initiatives based not only on the business area, but also the profile of colleagues.